tolstenko/coolify-documentation/docs/coolify/databases.md

 ## Features

 ### Change default random passwords
-You can change all your passwords from the UI.
-Database should be run to do so.
+You can change all your passwords from the UI (the database should run).

 ### Set it public
 You can make your database.
 Default: `off`
-> Useful for backup and restore, or to reach your database outside from your server.
+> Useful for backup and restore, or to reach your database outside of your server.